Nepal closes Mount Everest for climbers because of coronavirus fears

 Eighteen people were killed at the Everest base camp when an avalanche triggered by the quake roared down a slope.

-"This is disappointing news for both our expedition leaders and our clients who have trained for months for this year’s climb," Lukas Furtenbach, of the California-based guiding company Furtenbach Adventure, said.
+"This is disappointing news for both our expedition leaders and our clients who have trained for months for this year’s climb," said Lukas Furtenbach, of the California-based guiding company Furtenbach Adventure.

 Adrian Ballinger of the Alpenglow Expeditions company said he understood the decision.